1 Changing the size of MySQL buffers

 new thread.
 The

-value indicates how many requests can be stacked during this short time before MySQL momentarily stops answering new requests.
+back_logvalue indicates how many requests can be stacked during this short time before MySQL momentarily stops answering new requests.
 You need to increase this only if you expect a large number of connections in a short period of time.
 In other words, this value is the size of the listen queue for incoming TCP/IP connections.
 Your operating system has its own limit on the size of this queue.
-The manual page for the Unix system calllisten(2)
+The manual page for the Unix system calllisten(2)should have more details.
+Check your OS documentation for the maximum value for this variable.
+Attempting to setback_loghigher than this maximum will be ineffective. connect_timeout-

 The number of seconds the